muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

     `Same thing (4 octets).`
     N[t]

-    `The Nesting with exactly 1 element that is the first ordered` `attribute name (2 octets); also known as ::0t0.` n\00
+    `The Nesting with exactly 1 element that is the first positional` `attribute name (2 octets); also known as ::0t0.` n\00